 · Student feedback from previous course implementations

-· Interviews with teachers that have teached in previous implementations of the course.
+· Interviews with teachers that have taught in previous implementations of the course.

 Today’s students are inspired of short sections, videos as support for the learning and interactivity on-line and on smartphones.